Guide on Section 17 of CGST Act - Apportionment of Input Tax credit and blocked credits

 life insurance and health insurance

-Provided that the ITC on such goods or/and services shall be available
+ITC in respect of such goods or/and services shall be available

 Blocked ITC